Lost your Fitbit and bought another as a replacement? Decided to replace an old Fitbit and update your Fitbit to the latest model?

 Having multiple Fitbits connected to your account sounds like a good idea.
 Sadly, it’s often not possible.

-Unfortunately, while Fitbit does support multi-trackers on a single account, it does not offer this feature for all of its devices.
+Unfortunately, while Fitbit supports multi-trackers on a single account, it does not offer this feature for all of its devices.

-In particular, most of the newest models (like the Versa, Charge, and Inspire series models) do not allow for multiple device support.
+In particular, most of the newest models (like the Sense, Versa, Charge, Luxe, and Inspire series models) do not allow for multiple device support.

 So if you’re replacing or upgrading from one of those listed devices, you cannot keep your old device on your account!